 OptimoRoute enables warehouse dispatchers to see where delivery drivers are in real-time, so they can schedule the picking and packing to occur just before a truck arrives—and minimize the amount of time products are sitting on a loading dock.

 Route optimization software also reduces wasted spend and improves customer experience by ensuring every delivery driver is taking the most efficient route possible.
 OptimoRoute makes it easy for dispatchers to schedule multiple truckload pick-ups for individual drivers with the “Return to Depot” feature.

-Plus, when you use OptimoRoute, real-time tracking is available for customers, too.
+Plus, when you use OptimoRoute, Realtime Order Tracking is available for customers, too.
 Reduce delivery exceptions by providing your customers with a live view of their delivery driver.
 They’ll know exactly when their package is going to hit their doorstep, which means less redelivery attempts and fewer incoming customer service calls from customers wondering when their order will arrive.

 2. Optimize your warehouse with a warehouse management system